Install Reboot-Required Software Updates Using Horizon¶

 Visit the Patches page.
 The update is now in the Applied state.

-The update is applied now, and all affected hosts have been updated.
+The update is now applied, and all affected hosts have been updated.